HR digital survey

 Need to free HR time and resources to focus on value-add activities

-Repetitive back-office HR functions and services such as payroll are often still carried out manually and are the most likely to be automated.
-Many HR teams in the Middle East use technology for efficiency and automation rather than innovation.
-Only 10% of survey participants believe the focus of HR should be as a provider of HR services.
-Using technology to automate repetitive and high- volume administrative transactions helps HR to change focus in a more strategic direction, drives upskilling, and changes the skill set required.
+Repetitive back-office HR functions and services, such as payroll, are often still carried out manually and are the most likely to be automated.
+Moreover, many HR teams in the Middle East use technology for efficiency and automation rather than innovation.
+In fact, only 10% of survey participants believe the focus of HR should be as a provider of HR services.
+By contrast, using technology to automate repetitive and high-volume administrative transactions helps HR to shift focus in a more strategic direction.
+Additionally, it drives upskilling and changes the skill set required for HR professionals.

-HR teams that digitally transform become true business partners, providing the optimum employee experience, supporting talent development, and attracting and retaining top talent.
+HR teams that digitally transform become true business partners.
+As a result, they provide the optimum employee experience, support talent development, and attract and retain top talent.

 What if you were able to invest in digitising your HR function while reducing overall costs and improving performance?
 HRBluSky offers a unique solution to help you re-focus your HR function by simplifying processes, shifting technologies to the cloud, and embedding wider digital HR solutions, such as self-service, automation, and AI.